Hofburg: Leopoldine Wing

 The connection between the Amalienburg and the Swiss Court is the Leopoldine Wing (Leopoldinischer Flügel) which was first built in the 1660s under Emperor Leopold I and thus named after him.
 The architect was Filiberto Lucchese, but after the Siege of 1683 by the Turks, the wing was rebuilt by Giovanni Pietro Tencala with an additional floor installed.
 Through its architecture, this wing still bears a connection to the Late Renaissance.
 It is in this wing that the offices of the Federal President are located.

 The Privy Council Room (Geheime Ratstube) is part of the wing.
 This is where Emperor Franz Joseph I held his opening speeches at the sessions of the Austro-Hungarian Delegation.
-Here the Archduke Franz Ferdinand, a nephew of emperor Franz Joseph I and heir to the throne, spoke the Oath of Renunciation on 28 June 1900 and in so doing renounced all claims to the throne for his descendants.
-A dynastically necessary act as his intended marriage was to be morganatic, due to the unequal rank between him and his future wife.
+Here the Archduke Franz Ferdinand, a nephew of Emperor Franz Joseph I and heir to the throne, spoke the Oath of Renunciation on 28 June 1900 and in so doing renounced all claims to the throne for his descendants, a dynastically necessary act as his intended marriage was to be morganatic, on account of his and his future wife's unequal ranks.

 The lower section of this wing as well as that of the Amalienburg served as the enormous wine cellar for the Hofburg.